codybradbury05/PP3-Bonus-Calculator/README.md

 ## Time Module Python

-- Helped me delay the running of the program to allow for a better user experience.[python.org](https://docs.python.org/3/library/time.html)
+- Helped me delay the running of the program to allow for a better user experience. [python.org](https://docs.python.org/3/library/time.html)